Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Introduction

 \section{Introduction}

-Topology optimization is an important mathematical technique extensively used in the initial stages of design.
+Topology optimization is an important mathematical technique extensively used in the initial stages of engineering design.
 The goal is to find the optimal design of a structure or device that minimizes an objective functional.
-In this work, we focus on the numerical analysis of the topology optimization of the compliance of linearly elastic materials.
+In this work, we focus on the numerical analysis of the topology optimization problem of minimizing the compliance of linearly elastic materials.
 This is perhaps the most studied topology optimization problem, with roots that go back to the original works by Bends\o e and Kikuchi \cite{Bendsoe1988}.
 The topology optimization of elastic structures and its extensions have been used in numerous applications, for instance airplane wing design \cite{Aage2017}, cantilevers, and beams \cite{Bendsoe2004}.

-We consider the density formulation via the solid isotropic material with penalization model (SIMP).
-Here the optimal design of elastic material is encoded by a function, $\rho$, known as the material distribution.
+We consider the density formulation via the solid isotropic material with penalization method (SIMP), one of the most popular models for such problems.
+Here the optimal layout of elastic material is encoded by a function, $\rho$, known as the material distribution.
 Regions where $\rho=1$ a.e.~indicate the presence of elastic material, whereas where $\rho=0$ a.e.~are areas where material is absent, as modelled by a material with negligible stiffness.
 The density approach results in an infinite-dimensional and nonconvex optimization problem with PDE, box, and inequality constraints.
-In order to obtain a well-posed problem, the infinite-dimensional model must be coupled with a \emph{restriction method} \cite{Bendsoe2004}.
-Irrespective of the choice of restriction method, even with fixed model parameters, there may exist multiple (local) minimizers to the same density formulated problem, e.g.~\cite[Sec.~4.5 \& 4.6]{Papadopoulos2021a}.
+In order to obtain a well-posed problem, the infinite-dimensional model is often coupled with a \emph{ regularization method} \cite{Bendsoe2004}.
+Irrespective of the choice of the regularization method, even with fixed model parameters, there may exist multiple (local) minimizers to the same density formulated problem, e.g.~\cite[Sec.~4.5 \& 4.6]{Papadopoulos2021a}.